 From old clothes and shoes, every year, on New Year’s Eve, a doll is prepared, which symbolizes the old year.
 Almost in full (without shoes, of course!), The doll is solemnly burned as a symbol of forgetting everything bad in the past year.

 When the toothbrush is really VERY worn, it will find its application for shoes.
 Not only for cleaning, but also for pasting.

 9) Tube of toothpaste

-The situation is similar with toothpaste.
-Worn out tubes are used to make a lamp during hurricanes, when power is often missing.
+The situation is similar to toothpaste.
+Worn out tubes are used to make a lamp during hurricanes when power is often missing.

 What can you do with the daily edition of a paper newspaper?
 This is probably not a difficult question.
 Newspapers land in the bathroom as toilet paper, which is still a scarce commodity.